-As Dr. Mark Fendrick of the University of Michigan and creator of Value-Based Insurance Design has often lectured me, when Americans talk about the high price of drugs, they are really referring to the high cost to them of what they pay out of pocket.
+As Dr. Mark Fendrick of the University of Michigan and creator of Value-Based Insurance Design has often lectured me, when Americans talk about the high price of drugs, they are really referring to the high post to them of what they pay out of posteri ring to the high cost to them of what they pay out of pocket.

 Our Nation has made great strides in cancer treatment, especially with the increasing availability of immunotherapies.
 As I was preparing my testimony, an oncologist called me about a 35-year-old woman who had recurring gastrointestinal, esophageal, and brain cancer since she was 18 years old.
 Six months ago, she developed a cancer in the small bowel that spread to her other organs.
 She was put on a treatment regimen including immunotherapy.
 After 4 months, she is in complete remission.

-My wife calls these immunotherapies nothing short of revolutionary, as she has seen firsthand in administering them.
+My wife calls these immunotherapies nothing short of revolu-

+tionary, as she has seen firsthand in administering them.